-Si Satchanalai, which translates to "The City of Good People, was quite large at over 4,500 square acres with a walled in area of approximately 275 acres.
+Si Satchanalai, which translates to "The City of Good People, was quite a large city at over 4,500 square acres with a walled in area of approximately 275 acres.
 There are bikes for rent at the entrance to the park which I recommend getting due to the size of the park.
 The rental fee is 30 baht and the entrance fee is 100 baht for foreigners and 20 baht for locals with an extra 10 fee for the bike.

 The city of Si Satchanalai was important to the Kingdom of Sukhothai as it housed the crown prince throughout the 13th and 14th century.